Echinacea Flower Tea Nutrition Facts, Medicinal Health Benefits

 Q. What is the best way to take echinacea?

 The best way may vary depending on personal preference and the specific product.
 Echinacea is available in various forms, including capsules, tablets, teas, and liquid extracts.
 Follow the recommended dosage on the product label or consult with a healthcare professional for personalized guidance on how to take it effectively and safely.
-Please note that while Echinacea is generally considered safe for short-term use, it may not be suitable for everyone, especially those with allergies or certain medical conditions.
+Please note that while the herb is generally considered safe for short-term use, it may not be suitable for everyone, especially those with allergies or certain medical conditions.
 Always consult with a healthcare provider before adding any herbal supplement to your routine, particularly if you are pregnant, nursing, or taking medications.

 Q. What is the mechanism of Echinacea purpurea to stimulate immune system?